Safe KeepingFebruary 2016

-Each post in From the Archives tells a story of General George Washington's battlefield tent bearing witness to American history—from its fabrication in the 18th century to its current restoration.
-Today's post is the last in a three-part series describing the tent's fate between 1861 and 1881, when the country was at war with itself.
+General George Washington's headquarters tent witnessed many important periods in American history—from its fabrication in the 18th century to its current restoration.
+This is the last in a three-part series describing the tent's fate during the Civil War.

 “Major General McClellan has placed the Washington relics discovered at Arlington House by Hon.
 Caleb Lyons of Lyonsdale under Mr. L’s charge and they have been arranged with exquisite taste and are attracting crowds of visitors to the Patent Office.
 They are en masse the only purely authentic souvenirs of the greatest man in modern times, and too great care cannot be taken in their preservation.—The National Republican, Washington DC, January 25, 1862